Skip to main content

 Suggested Uses

 Planted in partially shaded to lightly sunny borders and woodland garden edges at 18–24 inch (45–60 cm) spacing.
-The dense deep violet-blue racemes June–August are the defining feature of the classic shade border midsummer display.
+The dense deep violet-blue racemes from June through August contribute to the midsummer shade border display.
 Suited to zones 3–8 in consistently moist, cool sites.
-Not suited to dry soils, hot-summer climates without consistent afternoon shade, or any garden setting accessible to unsupervised children or grazing animals due to the very high toxicity of all plant parts.
+All parts are toxic to humans, pets, and livestock; aconitine concentrations are among the highest in any temperate garden plant.
+Not suited to dry soils or hot-summer climates without consistent afternoon shade.

 How to Identify

-Aconitum napellus is identified by the very finely and deeply dissected dark glossy green leaves — more narrow-lobed than most other cultivated *Aconitum* — combined with dense, unbranched erect racemes of deep violet-blue hooded flowers from June through August.
-The deeply cut leaf lobes with very narrow segments are the most reliable vegetative identification feature distinguishing it from the broader-lobed hybrids and cultivars derived from it.
-The erect, unbranched (as opposed to branched) raceme structure further separates it from A. carmichaelii.
+Identified by the very finely and deeply dissected dark glossy green palmate leaves — more narrow-lobed than most other cultivated Aconitum — combined with dense, unbranched erect racemes of deep violet-blue hooded flowers from June through August.
+The narrow leaf segments are the most reliable vegetative feature distinguishing it from the broader-lobed hybrids and cultivars derived from it.
+The unbranched raceme structure separates it from A. carmichaelii, which has branched racemes.

 Appearance